morganbale/Influencer_Marketing/Code/IM_study2_results.md

   labs(y="", x="", title="What is your main purpose for using social media?") + theme_minimal() + coord_flip()
 ```

-    ## Warning: The following aesthetics were dropped during statistical transformation: fill.
+    ## Warning: The following aesthetics were dropped during statistical transformation: fill
     ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
     ##   the data.
     ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical